ropensci/terrainr/paper.md

 are set correctly.
 This process results in, as phrased by Keil et al. [@Keil2020], "an untextured terrain excluding additional spatial elements."
-While the surface will have mostly (though not entirely, due to the image rescaling) accurate terrain heights, no other information (such as other raster imagery or vector geometries) will be represented (Figure 1, left).
+While the surface will have mostly accurate terrain heights, no other information will be represented (Figure 2, left).
-This process incorporates multiple softwares
-(namely the data portal, a GIS program for format conversion, image editing software, and Unity) and must be repeated for each tile the user wishes to import, with each tile limited to a maximum of 4,097 pixels in length.
+This process incorporates multiple softwares and must be repeated for each tile the user wishes to import, with each tile limited to a maximum of 4,097 pixels in length.